How To Make Eggs in The Microwave…

 You only need 2 or 3 utensils, depending on what kind of eggs you want!

 Yep, that’s right – minimal washing up and not a pan in sight!

 They’ll probably cost you just a few cents each.

 You don’t need a fancy microwave either – I’m currently in Thailand using a cheap 700W one.

-I have mastered the art of both Scrambled Eggs (my favourite!) and Boiled Eggs (require less babysitting).
-Here’s Very Simply How to Make Eggs In The Microwave.
+I have mastered the art of both Scrambled Eggs in the microwave (my favourite!) and Boiled Eggs in the microwave (require less babysitting).
+Here’s Very Simply How to Microwave Eggs.

 You will need :

 -Something sharp to pierce the egg with.
 A needle or pin from a travel sewing kit will do; failing that, try a pen nib.